youngmercylinks/youngmercylinks.github.io/_events/2015/2015-05-03-walk-with-you.markdown

 Time   | Event
 -------|-------------
 5:30pm | Introduction
-5:46pm | Presentation form the Asylum Seekers Resource Centre 6:18pm | Short break
+5:46pm | Presentation from the Asylum Seekers Resource Centre 6:18pm | Short break
-6:23pm | Presentation from the Edmund Rice Centre 6:50pm | Presentation from ???
+6:23pm | Presentation from the Edmund Rice Community & Refugee Services 6:50pm | Presentation from WhyICare
 7:05pm | Actions you can take
 7:20pm | Wrap-up